yudinev/yudinev.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fellow of the Sobolev Institute of Mathematics of Siberian Branch of Russian Academy of Sciences (2016- at present).
-I am also a docent at Omsk State Technical University (2006-at present).
+I am a docent at Omsk State Technical University (2006-at present).
 I interested in the theory and application of Network Science.
-I teach programming (Java, C++), math modeling and theory of simulation.
+I teach programming (Java, C++, Python), math modeling and theory of simulation.
 I use the Rstudio, the AnyLogic, the Repast Suite etc.

 Education
 ======